AdamCraven/AdamCraven.github.io/_posts/2015-07-27-increasing-performance-on-large-angular-apps.markdown

 ---
 layout: post
-title: Improve the performance of large angular 1.x apps, by using faster event directives
+title: angular-fng - Improve the performance of large angular 1.x apps, by using faster event directives
 excerpt: "How to avoid root scope digests using faster angular events, which mimic the functionality of the existing ng-event directives, but have a feature that allows them to be called in a desired scope, rather than trigger a root scope digest."
-modified: 2015-07-16
+modified: 2015-07-27
 tags: [angular, digest]
 comments: true
 image: